wundergraph/cosmo-previews/README.md

 1. **Cosmo API Key**: You must have a valid API key from WunderGraph Cosmo, which should be stored as a secret in your GitHub repository under `COSMO_API_KEY`.
 2. **Configuration File**: Create a `cosmo.yaml` file in the `.github` directory of your repository.
 This file should define the configuration for your subgraphs and feature flags.
 3. **Subgraphs on Wundergraph Cosmo**: All subgraphs referenced in the cosmo.yaml file must be created and published on Wundergraph Cosmo.
 Ensure that these subgraphs are correctly configured.
+4. **Subgraph Deployment**: The subgraphs that are modified in the PR must be deployed at the specified routing URLs(as mentioned in the cosmo.yaml file) in the CI environment for the preview to function correctly.
-4. **GitHub Token**: The GitHub token is automatically provided by GitHub Actions, but ensure it is correctly referenced.
+5. **GitHub Token**: The GitHub token is automatically provided by GitHub Actions, but ensure it is correctly referenced.

 ### Setup